NERIYAE/OTFS-Modulation/README.md

 3. You will see:

-   * Delay–Doppler magnitude maps before and after the channel.
+   * Delay Doppler magnitude maps before and after the channel.
    * Detected constellation vs. ideal constellation.
    * BER printed in the console.